top of page

 Why See a Plastic Surgeon for Hand Conditions?

 Hand surgery requires an understanding of the intricate anatomy of tendons, nerves, and joints within a confined space.
 Dr Ng holds dual accreditation in plastic surgery (UK & Singapore) and hand surgery (FEBHS), and has completed dedicated hand and wrist surgery fellowships in Hong Kong and Switzerland.
 This level of specialist training is not required to perform these procedures but it informs the quality of assessment, the decision about when to operate and when not to, and the precision of the surgical technique when it is required.
+Dr Ng is also a strong proponent of point-of-care ultrasound (POCUS) which means that the majority of cases can be assessed in clinic by him, without the need for further imaging such as MRI scans, which adds further delay to definitive treatment.

 For more complex hand conditions such as Dupuytren's contracture, complex trauma with fractures, tendon and nerve injuries requiring hospital-based surgery, continuity of care is available through ZNG Plastic Surgery.